Phonics & Reading

 The sounds are taught in a specific order (not alphabetically).
 This enables children to begin building words as early as possible.

-The Phase 2 and 3 letter sounds taught in EYFS are split into seven groups as shown below.
+The letter sounds taught in EYFS are split into seven groups as shown below..

-At the beginning of Year 2, children revise previously taught sounds from Phase 5, in order to support them with their spelling.
-Children will then begin Phase 6 with the aim of supporting children in becoming fluent readers and accurate spellers.
-During this Phase, the children are developing their ability to read a wide number of words either automatically, or decoding these words silently or aloud.
+At the beginning of Year 2, children quickly revise previously taught sounds from EYFS and Year 1 in order to support them with their fluent reading and spelling.
+Children are developing their ability to read a wide number of words either automatically, or decoding these words silently or aloud.

-The children will then move onto applying spelling rules and patterns into their independent written work, using the Spelling Shed scheme.
-E.g. adding suffixes ed, ing, the kn and gn silent letters, homophones and the use of contractions.
+The children will then move onto applying spelling rules and patterns into their independent written work, using the Spelling Shed scheme. which the rest of the school use. e.g. adding suffixes ed, ing, the kn and gn silent letters, homophones and the use of contractions.

 Using a synthetic phonics approach, Jolly Phonics teaches children the five key skills for reading and writing.